Torrenting Statistics You Should Learn About in 2023

 Online piracy and torrenting in India rose to 62% due to the aftermath of COVID-19.
 The cause for the spike is the halted use of cinemas and the rapid rise of social media video platforms, where users can upload movies on apps for free.

 This also causes problems for filmmakers and concerns for intellectual property within the country.
+With the rising number of internet users and better access to internet infrastructure, more people have access to pirated content.

-13. There are 17.38 billion visits to online piracy sites in the United States.
+15. There are 17.38 billion visits to online piracy sites in the United States.

 America loses $29.2 billion every year because of online video piracy.
 Recent reports also show that film piracy increased by 33% during the COVID-19 lockdowns.

 Up to 560,000 jobs are lost every year due to video piracy.
-These numbers prove that people in the U.S. are the top offenders in film piracy.
+These numbers prove that people in the US are the top offenders in film piracy.

-14. The Netherlands hosts multiple torrent sites.
+16. The Netherlands hosts multiple torrent sites.

-The Netherlands has relaxed piracy rules, and downloading copyrighted material is legal.
-However, they draw the line at software.
-One of the torrent sites they host, The Pirate Bay, is the most popular website to use the BitTorrent protocol that distributes moves, games, and music.
+One of the torrent sites once hosted, The Pirate Bay, is the most popular website to use the BitTorrent protocol that distributes moves, games, and music.

-15. Europe leads the top torrenting regions, having 45.72% of all worldwide downloads.
+17. Europe leads the top torrenting regions, having 45.72% of all worldwide downloads.

-16. Italy had a 50% jump in streaming site visits in early 2020.
+18. Italy had a 50% jump in streaming site visits in early 2020.

 (The Wall Street Journal)